AlexandraMeikle/AlexandraMeikle.github.io/_pages/about.md

 **Systematic Review: Mental Health of Postgraduate Students** <br>

-I will also be assisting [Jelena Milicev](http://www.psy.gla.ac.uk/staff/?id=JM010) in writing a systematic review on the prevalence of mental health issues in postrgraduate students.
+I will also be assisting [Jelena Milicev](http://www.psy.gla.ac.uk/staff/?id=JM010) in writing a systematic review on the prevalence of mental health issues in postgraduate students.